-Element

-Performance condition detail

-Performance rights hurdles

-The PR have TSR performance hurdles reflecting the importance of focusing on achieving longer term strategic objectives and aligning executives' and shareholders' interests.
-We will apply two TSR performance hurdles for the 2023 grants of PR:

-- 75% will be measured against a relative TSR hurdle, tranche 1. - 25% will be measured against an absolute TSR hurdle, tranche 2.
+Element Performance condition detail Performance rights hurdles The PR have TSR performance hurdles reflecting the importance of focusing on achieving longer term strategic objectives and aligning executives' and shareholders' interests.
+We will apply two TSR performance hurdles for the 2023 grants of PR: 75% will be measured against a relative TSR hurdle, tranche 1.
+25% will be measured against an absolute TSR hurd dle, tranche 2.
 TSR represents the change in value of a share plus the value of reinvested dividends paid.
 We regard it as the most appropriate long-term measure - it focuses on the delivery of shareholder value and is a well understood and tested mechanism to measure performance.
-The combination of relative and absolute TSR hurdles provides balance to the plan by:

-- Relative: rewarding executives for performance that exceeds that of comparator companies; and - Absolute: ensuring there is a continued focus on providing positive growth even when the market is declining.

-The two hurdles measure separate aspects of performance:

-- the relative TSR hurdle measures our TSR compared to that of the Select Financial Services (SFS) comparator group, made up of core local and global competitors.
-This comparator group is chosen to broadly reflect the geographies and business segments in which ANZ competes for revenue; and - the absolute CAGR TSR hurdle provides executives with a more direct line of sight to the level of shareholder return to be achieved.
+The combination of relative and absolute TSR hurdles provides balance to the plan by: • Relative: rewarding executives for performance that t exceeds that of comparator companies; and • Absolute: ensuring there is a continued focus on p roviding positive growth - even when the market is declining.
+The two hurdles measure separate aspects of performance: • the relative TSR hurdle measures our TSR compared to that of the Select Financial Services (SFS) comparator group, made up of core local and global competitors.
+This comparator group is chosen to broadly reflect the geographies and business segments in which ANZ competes for revenue; and the absolute CAGR TSR hurdle provides executives with a more direct line of sight to the level of shareholder return to be achieved.
 It also provides a tighter correlation between the executives' rewards and the shareholders' financial outcomes.
 We will measure ANZ's TSR against each hurdle at the end of the four-year performance period to determine whether each tranche of PR becomes exercisable.
 We measure each tranche independently from the other - for example one tranche may vest fully or partially but the other tranche may not vest.

-Relative TSR hurdle for PR

-The relative TSR hurdle is an external hurdle that measures our TSR against that of the SFS comparator group over four years.
-The SFS comparator group (unchanged from prior years) is made up of: Bank of Queensland Limited; Bendigo and Adelaide Bank Limited; Commonwealth Bank of Australia Limited; DBS Bank Limited; Macquarie Group Limited; National Australia Bank Limited; Standard Chartered PLC; Suncorp Group Limited; and Westpac Banking Corporation.

-If our TSR when compared to the TSR of the comparator group > then the percentage of PR that vest is less than the 50 th percentile is nil reaches at least the 50 th percentile, but is less than the 75 th percentile is 50% plus 2% for every one percentile increase above the 50 th percentile reaches or exceeds the 75 th percentile is 100%
+Relative TSR hurdle for PR four years.
+The SFS comparator group (unchanged fro Bendigo and Adelaide Bank Limited; Commonwealth sures our TSR against that of the SFS comparator group over om prior years) is made up of: Bank of Queensland Limited; Bank of Australia Limited; DBS Bank Limited; Macquarie Group artered PLC; Suncorp Group Limited; and Westpac Banking If our TSR when compared to the TSR of the comparator group >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>> is less than the 50 th percentile is nil reaches at least the 50 th percentile, but is less than the 75 th percentile is 50% plus 2% for every one percentile increase above the 50 th percentile reaches or exceeds the 75 th percentile is 100%

-Absolute TSR hurdle for PR The absolute CAGR TSR hurdle is growth the Board sets at the statement targets each year for the PR awa
+Overview How we create value Performance overview Remuneration report Directors' report Financial report Shareholder information 89 Element P erformance con dition detail Absolute TSR T he absolute CAGF RTSR hurdle is an i internal hurdl e as to whet her ANZ achieve es or exceeds a threshold level of